Topics:

 2- Bulk of information: so much important data is shuffled in healthcare systems.
 Design is often a second thought, and they focus mostly on function.

-3- Lack of physician-focused experiences: Physicians need systems to work for them, not the other way around.
+3- Lack of physician-focused experiences: Physicians need systems to work for them, not vice versa.
 There is a lack of consideration to the day-to-day workflow for physicians.
 Often, EMRs aim to please healthcare administrators.

-4 – Compliance and accessibility: healthcare services and products have to be compliant and web-accessible.
+4 – Compliance and accessibility: healthcare services and products must be compliant and web-accessible.
 This creates design challenges.
 For example, sight-impaired users should be capable of using the website or app.

 Technological obstacles in implementing technologies

 Some Technological obstacles in implementing technologies include serious digital risk.
-The complexity of the dominating healthcare delivery model needs layers, networks, delivery models, etc. This exposes the industry to cyberattacks, data privacy, dynamic workforce risks, and others.
-Poor onboarding and training is another technological obstacle.
-Finally, strict data integrity and compliance regulations stand also in the way.
+The complexity of the dominating healthcare delivery model needs layers, networks, delivery models, etc. This exposes the industry to cyberattacks, data privacy, dynamic workforce risks, etc. Poor onboarding and training is another technological obstacle.
+Finally, strict data integrity and compliance regulations also stand in the way.

 To sum it up, many challenges exist in technology implementation, especially on various levels.
 Accordingly, your choice must aim toward the best solutions for your environment.
 Start by asking, what are you looking for?